CPI/CPPI Rules and Regulations

 Requests for special circumstances must be submitted when applying for the examination.

-The CPI covers personal and corporate insolvency, based on legislation and practice in force as at six months prior to the examination, with a greater emphasis on corporate insolvency: the standard is broadly equivalent to “A” level.
+The CPI covers personal and corporate insolvency, based on legislation and practice (in force as at 1st January of the year to the examination), with a greater emphasis on corporate insolvency: the standard is broadly equivalent to “A” level.
 The CPPI covers personal insolvency only.

 Around 40% of marks are allocated to multiple choice and short answers and around 60% to essay type questions.

-There are no exemptions from any part of the paper and no referrals for any part of the paper: an unsuccessful candidate will have to re-sit the whole paper.
+There are no exemptions and no referrals for any part of the paper: an unsuccessful candidate will have to re-sit the whole paper.

 The IPA does not set a limit on the number of attempts that a candidate may have to pass the examination.